tfgm/sbedecoder/README.md

 Install
 -------

+The sbedecoder project is available on PyPI:

+    pip install sbedecoder

+If you are installing from source:

     python setup.py install

 **Note**: The SBE decoder has only been tested with python 2.7.
 On Windows, we typically use the